Event Highlight:

 Complete mica schist file.
 Dark grey in colour.
 Cross section is round.
 Tapered to the distal end.

-Fragment of a schist knife, no discernable edges.
-Surface is grounded on both sides.
+Broken schist knife, no discernable cutting edge.
+Surface is flaked on both sides.

 Complete file, cross-section is oval.
 Surface id ground, tapering at both ends.
 Ends rounded.